 A great secret

 In material life we are often promised great benefits if we will only do what the promisers want us to do, the implication being that if we do not obey we will lose or be denied the benefits.
 But Krishna has a very different thing to say.
 Happiness in both this world and the next are guaranteed to the yogi.

-“Either, having been slain, you shall attain heaven, or, having conquered, you shall enjoy the earth.
-Therefore stand up, resolved to fight” (2:37).
+If you are slain you shall attain heaven; if you conquer you shall enjoy the earth.
+Therefore, stand up resolved to fight (2:37).

 In the sixth chapter Arjuna is going to present to Krishna the usual manipulative and resentful view of religionists: is not one who fails in or abandons spiritual life lost and hopeless?
-Krishna replies: “Neither here on earth nor in heaven above is there found to be destruction of him.
+Krishna replies: “Truly there is no loss for him either here on earth or in heaven.
 No one who does good goes to misfortune” (6:40).
 And this is true in the inner struggle.
 If we literally die before winning the battle or are overcome in the battle and “slain” by the enemy, we shall still reap profound benefit.
 The intensely positive karma generated by meditation will result in our rising to high spiritual realms after death and enjoying its fruits there.
 Then, when we are reborn we will reap the good karma in the form of coming into the orbit of meditational knowledge and resume our practice.
 If on the other hand we persevere and win the ultimate victory we shall find life here on earth totally transfigured to a glory presently unimagined by us.
-In his book Practice of Karma Yoga the great master Sivananda of Rishikesh expressed it this way:
+In his book Practice of Karma Yoga the great Master Sivananda of Rishikesh expressed it this way:

 When I surveyed from Ananda Kutir, Rishikesh,